mhodierne1402/data-science-ml-portfolio/image-caption-generator/README.md

 # Image Caption Generator
 **An exploration of deep learning models using computer vision and natural language processing techniques.**

-- Trained on datasets of images paired with human-written captions - using the Flickr8K and MSCOCO datasets.
+- Trained on datasets of images paired with human-written captions - using the Flickr8K dataset.
 - Three main architectures will be explored:
 A convolutional neural network plus recurrent neural network architecture
 An attention-based mechanism which improves relevancy through visual guidance, and